automerge/automerge/rust/automerge-c/README.md

 shared with a new `AMresult` by calling `AMitemResult()` on it.
-In other words, a select group of items can be filtered out of a collection and only each one's corresponding `AMresult` must be kept alive from that point forward; the originating colection's `AMresult` can be safely freed.
+In other words, a select group of items can be filtered out of a collection and only each one's corresponding `AMresult` must be kept alive from that point forward; the originating collection's `AMresult` can be safely freed.

 Beyond that, good luck!